 Self Improvement: Getting Clean.

 The first step in spiritual study is still our minds and bodies.
-We do this by "turning down the volume" in our lives, by minimizing negative interference so that we can listen to what we need to be learning.
-This stillness is a type of purification, where we detox from harmful substances that affect all of our senses: hearing, taste, smell, sight, touch, and psychic/spiritual perception.
+We do this by "turning down the volume" in our lives and minimizing negative interference so that we can listen to what we need to learn.
+This stillness is a type of purification, where we detox from harmful substances that affect our senses: hearing, taste, smell, sight, touch, and psychic/spiritual perception.

 Last week you decided on at least three ways to "get clean," physically, mentally, and emotionally.
 Try to put those resolutions into action this week.
-Whether you've decided to take an evening walk, turn off the car radio on your commute to work, or go without fast food, keep a record of how well you stick to your resolutions each day.
-(Personally, I keep a check-list in my journal.)
+Whether you've decided to take an evening walk, turn off the car radio on your commute to work, or go without fast food, record how well you stick to your resolutions each day.
+(I keep a checklist in my journal.)
 Don't expect to be perfect, and don't give up if you "fail."
 Any day you carry out even one of your decisions is a reflection of progress.
 Everything counts!

 But this is only the half of the bargain.
 The junk in our lives is there for a reason.
 Most of it serves to de-stress us.
 This week, you will need to substitute healthy destressors for the junk you take away.
 Instead of the candy bar, eat a juicy piece of fruit.
 Instead of listening to a talk show, put in a tape of feel-good music.
 Instead of reading the disaster headlines, read one of your texts.
 My favorite way to relax is to take a cool bath by candlelight with incense burning.

-So keep notes not only on how you well cut out the junk, but on how well you take care of yourself this week in healthier ways.
+So keep notes not only on how you will cut out the junk but on how well you take care of yourself this week in healthier ways.
 Are your efforts being rewarded with a sense of spiritual refreshment?
-Please write a brief summary of your experiments in "getting clean" this week and email them to me.
+Please write a summary of your experiments in "getting clean" this week and email them to me.

 Part B